po8klasie/po8klasie-fastapi/README.md

 ## Data patches
-In some cases we want to overwrite facilities data which has been fetched from the APIs.
+In some cases we want to overwrite institutions data which has been fetched from the APIs.
-To do so, please edit `app/facility/data_patches/patches.yml`
+To do so, please edit `app/institution/data_patches/patches.yml`